SimeonHristov99/ML_24-25/Week_06 - Preprocessing and Pipelines/README.md

 - one, called "imputer", for imputing missing values using an appropriate strategy;
 - another, called "knn", for building a `KNN` model for the classification of song `genre` using the closest `3` neighbors.

-Create a pipeline and apply it on the label encoded music dataset from the previous task.
+Create a pipeline and apply it on the label encoded dirty music dataset.
 Use 70% of the data.
 Set any random seeds to 42.
+Do not remove the missing values as that's why the imputer will be used for.

 Output the classification report, display the confusion matrix and ROC curve.